Improvements since 2000

 Weight-of-evidence process

-Applying the ANZECC & ARMCANZ (2000) guidelines to the range of community values relied largely on a single line of evidence (chemical assessment) to determine whether or not a guideline value was exceeded.
+The ANZECC & ARMCANZ (2000) guidelines are applied to community values.
+They relied largely on a single line of evidence (chemical assessment) to check for exceeded guideline values.

 The Water Quality Guidelines improve confidence in our assessments by: